 Free Floating services, by definition, require more robust operations as vehicles can be scattered around.
 This could be a show-stopper for some but apparently not for you: why?

 Bermuda is a manageable island and as mentioned is small in size.
 We are not completely free-floating but dependent on home zones, to start and end trips, and they are in specific locations.
-We still know where a vehicle is going to start and end a trip.
+We know where a vehicle is going to begin and end a trip.
 It just may be starting in one home zone and ending in another, but they are not going to be entirely spread out throughout the island.

 Our goal is to find out how best to manage those home zones, then we will be able to expand them in size and number.